madhavv-xd/civilex/README.md

 # AI Civilization Simulator

 Spawn AI-driven civilizations on a hexagonal grid world and watch history write itself.
-Each civilization's decisions — diplomacy, war, trade, expansion — are powered by a large language model via the OpenRouter API.
+Each civilization's decisions — diplomacy, war, trade, expansion — are powered by a large language model via the OpenRouter API, adjudicated by a deterministic world engine, and narrated into historical chronicles.

 ```
 civilex/